 Cons: This method requires a greater investment of resources, as two surveys must be developed and implemented.
 It requires that all participants respond to both surveys to analyze the data.
 Participants also may overestimate their understanding of a topic before the program, and as a result, the pre/post data may show that they haven’t changed, even if they have.

 What are they?
 Also called retrospective surveys, these tools ask participants to reflect and compare their knowledge and attitudes after the program is completed.

-Pros: Retrospective post-program surveys are less time and resource intensive as there is only one survey to administer.
+Pros: Post-program surveys are less time and resource intensive as there is only one survey to administer.
 This also means that your completion rate is likely to be higher, as participants only need to be present for one survey administration.
 Additionally, participants are less likely to have an inflated sense of how much they knew at the beginning and may be better able to characterize how much their knowledge and attitudes have changed.

 Cons: This method may not be the right choice for long programs, or programs with very young participants.
-Post Surveys also rely exclusively on participant perception and recall.
+Post surveys also rely exclusively on participant perception and recall.